 Being with your dog by supporting him and giving him praises will slowly build his confidence back.
 It may take a lot of patience from the owner’s perspective but if you care about your dog’s well-being, you’ll be supportive throughout.

-Socialization is a very effective way to help your dog recovers fast.
+Socialization is a very effective way to help your dog recover from a pitbull attack.
 Letting your dog socialize with his good furry friends could help him forget the negative encounter he had with another dog.

 However, before doing this, you need to make sure that your dog is ready to meet other dogs.
 Otherwise, if we will be too pushy, things could get worse.

-Making sure everybody is safe is the essential thing to do.
-If the attacking dog shares the same household with the victim dog, things will be a little rough.
+If the attacking pitbull shares the same household with the victim dog, things will be a little rough.

-Attacks that occur at home may ruin the emotional wellbeing of the victim dog, hence develops chronic fear.
+Attacks that occur at home may ruin the emotional wellbeing of the victim dog, hence develop chronic fear.

-It is also important to note the behavior of the attacking dog, as anytime the same behavior will arouse.
+It is also important to note the behavior of the attacking dog.
 Proper discipline should be manifest to help the bad behavior eradicate.

 Seeking Professional Help

 The willingness of your dog to interact again with other dogs after an attack might take some time.
-So, seeking help from a professional will be a great help to watch your dog’s behavior closely while keeping them company aside from you.
+So, seeking help from a professional after a pitbull attack will be a great help.

 In most cases, the professional will assess your dog for tautness and anxiety signs.
-If the result shows that your dog is fine, then further assessments will not be conducted.
+If the results show that your dog is fine, then further assessments will not be conducted.

-Think of the times when your dog showed his support when your down; now it is your time to give back that support.
-For your dog to forget the negative experiences from the past, he needs to feel safe and relaxed in his environment.
+Think of the times when your dog showed his support when you were down; now it is your time to give back that support.
+For your dog to forget the negative experiences, he needs to feel safe and relaxed in his environment.

-Giving positive responses is important to replace negative ones.
-Give praises to your dog every once in a while; it will help at least in eliminating the fearful memories.
+Giving positive responses is vital to replace negative ones.
+Praise your dog every once in a while; it will help at least in eliminating the fearful memories after the pitbull attack.